 Electronic Health Records

-All participants are invited to share their electronic health records (EHRs) with the program.
-All of Us removes direct identifiers from participants’ EHR data before adding this information to the Researcher Workbench.
-The All of Us Data Dictionary (Registered Tier | Controlled Tier) provides more detailed information about the data.
+All participants are invited to share their electronic health records (EHR) with the program.
 We use the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM) to standardize all EHR data.
-Learn more about OMOP CDM on our Data Methods page.
+Learn more about the OMOP CDM on the Data Methods page.

-Biosamples And Bioassays
+Biosamples And Bioassays (Genomics)

 Most participants contribute blood, saliva, and/or urine samples that can be used for a variety of bioassays.
 DNA extracted from samples is sent to our genome centers for genomic analysis, including whole genome sequencing and genome-wide genotyping.
 In addition, a select subset of participant blood serum samples were analyzed for COVID-19 antibody testing in 2020.

 All participants are invited to complete surveys periodically.
 Current surveys include questions about participants’ identities and backgrounds, overall health, lifestyles, medical histories, healthcare access, experiences with COVID-19, and more.
 Survey response data can be found in the Data Browser and question source information can be found in the Survey Explorer.
 In addition, some external survey data are available in the Researcher Workbench and can be linked with All of Us data.

 Trained staff measure participants during initial appointments at All of Us Research Program partner organizations.
 Data from these visits include measurements of height, weight, waist circumference, hip circumference, blood pressure, and heart rate.
 Program staff also note participants’ pregnancy status and wheelchair use at any visits.